'Drill, baby, drill': Donald Trump's plan on climate change

 U.S. production of oil and gas reached record levels under Biden as the president tried to control fuel prices at the pump.

-Employment in clean energy - including wind, solar, nuclear and battery storage - rose by 142,000 jobs, or 4.2% last year, up from a rise of 3.9% in 2022.
+Employment in clean energy - including wind, solar, nuclear and battery storage - rose by 142,000 jobs, or 4.2% in 2023, up from a rise of 3.9% in 2022.

 What could Trump's win mean for global climate action?

-As the world's No. 2 polluter after China, the United States is a key player in global climate politics, and a withdrawal from the Paris Agreement risks undermining efforts to accelerate international climate ambitions.
+As the world's No. 2 polluter after China, the United States is a key player in global climate politics, and the withdrawal from the Paris Agreement risks undermining efforts to accelerate international climate ambitions.

 Environmentalists fear a lack of U.S. leadership on climate action could encourage other nations to weaken their efforts.

-By contrast, Biden had planned to halve U.S. greenhouse gas emissions by 2030 against 2005 levels, and to reach net zero by 2050.
+By contrast, Biden had planned to halve U.S. greenhouse gas emissions by 2030 against 2005 levels and to reach net zero by 2050.

 The United States is also expected to withdraw from international aid commitments for global climate action, such as Biden's $500-million pledge for the Amazon rainforest.